Mobile messaging startup Attentive raises another $70M – TechCrunch

 He said the platform is designed to solve the main problems faced by retailers trying to build a mobile messaging strategy — first, by helping them create a text subscriber list in a way that complies with regulations, then by offering “the ability to send messages that frankly aren’t going to piss people off.”

-“We want the messages to be relevant for the consumer, we want to send them things that they care about,” Long said.”The package is on the way, real-time customer service, a product that you were looking at recently is on-sale … There’s a lot of data that you can put to work in order to do it at scale.”
+“We want the messages to be relevant for the consumer, we want to send them things that they care about,” Long said.
+“The package is on the way, real-time customer service, a product that you were looking at recently is on-sale … there’s a lot of data that you can put to work in order to do it at scale.”

 Looking ahead, he hopes to expand beyond the United States and Canada, and to move into industries beyond e-commerce — for example, into more traditional retail, and also to start working with colleges that are looking to attract more applicants.